 Mono & Polycrystalline:

 These are by far the most long lived and efficient solar panels per sq in.
 These are almost always rigid panels in an extruded aluminum frame with tempered glass not an EVA skin.
-These panels are more prone to shading issues but also have about double the output per sq in when compared to most flexible panels.
-Glass covered arrays also do not suffer from a flexible EVA cover deteriorating from the sun's UV rays and can often offer better UV protection to the cells.
+These panels are more prone to shading issues but also have about double the output per sq in when compared to most inexpensive flexible panels.
+Glass covered arrays also do not suffer from a flexible EVA cover deteriorating from the sun's UV rays and can often offer better UV protection to the cells over a long duration.

-While Dupont has pushed the envelope on EVA films, and it has gotten better, a quick look at many of the warranties will show a difference between flexible and rigid panels.
-Kyocera for example warrants their panels for marine use and a minimum of 95% output for 20 years.
-Some EVA panels are warranted at 90% from year 1 and at only 80% output starting at year 10, the Kyocera's are warranted at 95% output at year 20, and they've actually been around longer than their warranties have been in place...
+While Dupont has really pushed the envelope on EVA films, and it has gotten better, a quick look at many of the warranties will show a difference between flexible and rigid panels.
+Kyocera for example warrants their panels for a minimum of 95% output for 20 years.
+Some EVA panels are warranted at 90% from year 1 and at only 80% output starting at year 10, the Kyocera's are warranted at 95% output at year 20, and they've actually been around longer than their warranties have been in place.
+Something to consider..

 Amorphous Panels: